-The Other segment's operating loss before taxes for the 2018 period was approximately \$3.5 million compared to \$2.6 million for the 2017 period, an increase of \$0.9 million.
-The 2018 period legal expense associated with on-going litigation and contract dispute increased \$1.3 million.
-Compensation related expenses decreased \$0.3 million.
-Interest income increased \$0.1 million due to the impact of a higher interest rate earned on cash and cash equivalents during the 2018 period and because interest expense was incurred only in the 2017 period on a loan payable which was then outstanding.
-The loan was repaid during the 2017 period.
+The Other segment's loss before taxes for the 2018 period was approximately \$3.2 million compared to \$2.0 million for the 2017 period, an increase of \$1.2 million.
+The 2018 period legal expense associated with on-going litigation and contract dispute increased \$1.1 million.
+Compensation and benefits related expenses increased \$0.2 million.
+Interest income increased \$0.1 million due to the impact of a higher interest rate earned on cash and cash equivalents during the 2018 period compared to 2017.